-The quaintly monikered Luke Tuchscherer used to be drummer in a band called The Whybirds who toured constantly and released three really good albums; in the days before Americana music had a name meaning they made no money and went their separate ways.
+The quaintly monikered Luke Tuchscherer used to be drummer in a band called The Whybirds who toured constantly and released three really good albums, in the days before Americana music had a name; meaning they made no money and eventually went their separate ways.

-The year after their demise Luke released a solo album to critical acclaim (I liked it!) but has disappeared from my radar until now.
+The year after their demise Luke released a solo album to critical acclaim (I liked it!) but subsequently disappeared from my radar until now.

-The opening track Waiting For My Time To Come is the type of song that gets written at 2am when it seems the whole world is against you; but is a bit of a doozy!
+The opening track Waiting For My Time To Come is the type of song that gets written at 2am when it seems the whole world is against you; but just happens to be a bit of a doozy!
 The jangle of the guitars and a swinging ‘Levon beat’ on the drums combine with Luke’s raggedly velvet tones to deliver a majestic slice of British Alt.
 Country.

-On a similar tip, Those Lonesome Blues will appeal to fans of Steve Earle, Gram and Hank in equal measures as it combines the best and saddest of Country melodies with heart-punching lyric and some Tom Pettyesque geetar baby!
+On a similar tip, Those Lonesome Blues will appeal to fans of Steve Earle, Gram and even Hank in equal measures as it combines the best and saddest of Country melodies with heart-punching lyric and some Tom Pettyesque geetar……. baby!

-It sounds like Luke has listened to a lot of music in those three years and used the time to create his own distinctive ‘sound’…….combining Honky-Tonk and Bluegrass (?) on Be True and later fusing the West Coast sound with what Elton John developed around Tumbleweed Connection on Love Don’t Come Easy and Outside Looking I.
+It sounds like Luke has listened to a lot of music in those three years and used the time to create his own distinctive ‘sound’…….combining Honky-Tonk with Bluegrass (?) on Be True and later fusing the West Coast sound with what Elton John developed around Tumbleweed Connection on Love Don’t Come Easy and Outside Looking In.

 Don’t be confused when I use those observations; because while this album can be ‘deep and meaningful’ at times…..A Song For Jack Brown is about a young friend who committed suicide it is also very commercial and easy on the ear with Don’t Put Me Out and No One Did It Like Us.